craigbridges/Nettle/README.md

 ### Iterators

 _For each_ loops are supported with any property or variable that is of type IEnumerable.
-The syntax of a _for each_ loop is:
+The syntax for using a _for each_ loop is:

 ```
 {{foreach RoleAssignments}}